Devopuba/100-days-of-Devops/Linux_commands/linux.md

 Commands	Description

-access : Used to check whether the calling program has access to a specified file.
-It can be used to check whether a file exists or not accton :Used to turn on or turn off the process for accounting or change info process accounting file aclocal	:Used to automatically generate aclocal.m4 files from configure.in file acpi	Used to display the battery status and other ACPI information acpi_available	Tests whether ACPI (Advanced Configuration and Power Interface) subsystem is available or not acpid	It provides intelligent power management on a system and is used to notify the user-space programs about the ACPI events addr2line	Used to convert addresses into file names and line numbers agetty	It is a Linux version of getty, which is a Unix program running on a host computer that manages physical or virtual terminals to allow multi-user access alias	Instructs the shell to replace one string with another string while executing the commands amixer	It is a command-line mixer for ALSA(Advanced Linux Sound Architecture) sound-card driver
+(1) Access : Used to check whether the calling program has access to a specified file.
+It can be used to check whether a file exists or not

+(2) Accton :Used to turn on or turn off the process for accounting or change info process accounting file (3) Aclocal	:Used to automatically generate aclocal.m4 files from configure.in file (4) Acpi:Used to display the battery status and other ACPI information acpi_available	Tests whether ACPI (Advanced Configuration and Power Interface) subsystem is available or not (5) Acpid	It provides intelligent power management on a system and is used to notify the user-space programs about the ACPI events
+(6) Addr2line	Used to convert addresses into file names and line numbers agetty	It is a Linux version of getty, which is a Unix program running on a host computer that manages physical or virtual terminals to allow multi-user access alias	Instructs the shell to replace one string with another string while executing the commands amixer	It is a command-line mixer for ALSA(Advanced Linux Sound Architecture) sound-card driver